mohdaadil74097/mohdaadil74097.github.io/_posts/2024-6-4-Day2AtCoredge.md

  date: 2024-6-4
 ---

-**It's day two as a Linux Admin Trainee at Coredge and it is a great day!**
+- **It's day two as a Linux Admin Trainee at Coredge and it is a great day!**
   ---
-  - I learned some basics of Git and GitHub by Manoj my Colleague
+   - I learned some basics of Git and GitHub by Manoj my Colleague.
-  - Here are some detail I shared with you guys
+   - Here are some detail I shared with you guys.
   ---

 - **Git**
   ---